Who can enter

 You can submit one image of your work or more (up to seven).
 Examples of additional images to support your entry include close-up details of your work or images illustrating your creative process.

-Should you be shortlisted, we will ask you for a high-resolution image to be printed and displayed at the awards event (we will organise this).
+Should you be shortlisted, we will ask you for a high-resolution image to be printed and displayed at the awards event (we will organise with the printing).
 But don’t worry if you don’t have a high-resolution image available, this is not a prerequisite for being shortlisted.

 There’s a limit of one entry per person per category.
 A work cannot be entered into multiple categories, but a student can enter a different work into a different category where relevant.
 A series or collection of work will be considered as one entry even if it includes several pieces of work.